bbc/a11y-tests-web/config/iplayer-web/README.md

 We have also added a way to execute against particular page, the below example will run against iPlayer homepage:

-For devs to bbc-a11y on localhost :
+For devs to run bbc-a11y on sandbox :
 ```
 A11Y_USERNAME=user A11Y_PASSWORD=password A11Y_IPLAYER_WEB_BASE_URL=https://sandbox.bbc.co.uk A11Y_CONFIG=iplayer-web/app-homepage-test npm run start:bbc-a11y:headless
 ```

-For devs to lighthouse on localhost :
+For devs to run lighthouse on sandbox :
 ```
 A11Y_USERNAME=user A11Y_PASSWORD=password A11Y_IPLAYER_WEB_BASE_URL=https://sandbox.bbc.co.uk A11Y_CONFIG=iplayer-web/app-homepage-test npm run start:lighthouse:headless
 ```